NYUCCL/psiTurk/doc/faq.rst

 Sorry, but probably not.
 See the above about programming experiments.
 There are many ways of `getting help <getting_help.html>`__ with psiTurk specifically and many excellent tutorials online for developing web applications using Javascript.
-A good example is `CodeAcademy's Javascript lessons <http://www.codecademy.com/tracks/javascript>`__.

 Where is the **/static/js/psiturk.js** file?
 It doesn't appear in any of the experiments I have downloaded!